- Created on Monday, 23 June 2014 11:06

 - Assisting with business development activities

 You'll receive in house training covering a range of activities and you'll be encouraged to work towards professional certification.
-For the right candidate there's a good chance for this role to become a full time permanent position.
+For the right candidate there's a very good chance for this role to become a full time permanent position.

 - Will have excellent communication skills - both in written and spoken English